aakashchothani0311/crop-vista/README.md

 2. Client Side:
 - Navigate to the client directory: cd client/app.
 - Run **npm install** to install the necessary node modules.
-- Start the application with **npm run dev**, which will host it at http://localhost:4000/ as specified in the Vite configuration fiel.
+- Start the application with **npm run dev**, which will host it at http://localhost:4000/ as specified in the Vite configuration file.

-## Node packages that will be installed:
+## Node packages that will be installed
 1. Server:
 - **cors:** to enable Cross-Origin Resource Sharing for secure API access.
 - **debug:** to provide a debugging utility for Node.js applications.